Tom-Nagy/Tom-Nagy/README.md

 I can wait to learn more and contribute to the world!

-:flushed: ps: I like using exclamation mark !!!:nerd_face:
+:flushed: PS: I like using exclamation mark !!!:nerd_face:

 ## :grey_question: About me
 - 🔭 I’m currently working on What you Need, an e-commerce where you can buy plants for your home or your office.
 Get What You Need Today! 	:wink: